victoremil1996/rl_for_trading/README.md

 Master thesis in reinforcement learning studying its applications in market making using agent based modelling and signal trading using market data.

-## RL in an agent based simulated market
+## Multi Agent Reinforcement Learning study on a fictive financial market

 ## RL for stock trading